 The necropolis is named Dashur after the village of the same name which is close to the ancient necropolis.
-The site may have been known as “wnt snfrw” (“unet Sneferu“) in ancient Egypt, as referenced in story of Sinuhe but it may also have been known by a number of names or by the names of the most prominent monuments (as was the custom).
+The site may have been known as “wnt snfrw” (“unet Sneferu“) in ancient Egypt, as referenced in the Story of Sinuhe, but it may also have been known by a number of names or by the names of the most prominent monuments (as was the custom).

 A number of officials and members of the royal family also placed their tombs at Dashur to the east of the two pyramids of Sneferu.
 Among them is the tomb of Kanefer, the son of Sneferu.

 There are a number of tombs dedicated to the royal women of the Middle kingdom in the area.
-Many of them were undisturbed in antiquity and have provide us with a great deal of information on the period and some beautiful artefacts.
+Many of them were undisturbed in antiquity and have provided us with a great deal of information on the period and some beautiful artifacts.
 A number of high officials were also buried at Dashur, such as the Vizier Sa-Iset.